 Seasoned documents and artifacts are starting fresh digital lives through the Grants Program for Digital Collections in Arts and Sciences, which is funding seven projects this year.
 Launched in 2010, the program supports faculty members and graduate students in creating online collections vital for their own and for general scholarship.

-Funded by the College of Arts and Sciences, the program brings together the subject-matter savvy of grants recipients and the tech expertise of Cornell University Library’s Digital Consulting and Production Services (DCAPS).
+The program brings together the subject-matter savvy of grants recipients and the tech expertise of Cornell University Library’s Digital Consulting and Production Services (DCAPS).

 “Each project is a close collaboration between faculty and graduate students and the experts in the library to ensure that it represents a meaningful contribution to a collective body of knowledge,” said Dianne Dietrich, digital projects librarian and DCAPS coordinator.